NVIDIA/cub/README.md

 We recommend the [CUB Project Website](http://nvlabs.github.com/CUB) for further information and examples.

-CUB is a powerful library of cooperative threadblock primitives and other utilities for CUDA kernel programming.
+CUB is a flexible library of cooperative threadblock primitives and other utilities for CUDA kernel programming.
-CUB enhances productivity and portability providing commonplace threadblock-wide, warp-wide, and thread-level operations that flexible and tunable to fit your kernel needs.
+CUB enhances productivity and portability by providing an abstraction layer over complex threadblock, warp, and thread-level operations.

 ![SIMT abstraction layer](http://nvlabs.github.com/CUB/simt_abstraction.png)